Wa `alaykum As-Salamu wa Rahmatullahi wa Barakatuh.

 In this fatwa:

-The family of the one who is going to offer the sacrifice, they are not subject to any restriction.
-So, it is not sunnah for them to remove any of their hair or nails,
+The family of the one who is going to offer the sacrifice are not subject to any restriction.
+So, it is not forbidden for them to remove any of their hair or nails.

 In response to your question, the late Saudi scholar Sheikh Ibn Baz, states: